Welcome

 I am an Associate Professor in the Department of Political Science at the University of Vermont.
 I am also Director of the Middle East studies program, and affiliated with the Global and Regional Studies program.
 I am an expert in Middle East politics, terrorism, and religious politics.
 I am available for media commentary and data analysis on these issues.
 My contact information is available here.

-My forthcoming book, Religious appeals in power politics, explores the ways states try to use religion as a tool in international affairs and why this often fails.
-The book looks at Saudi Arabia, the United States, and Russia, and makes a provocative claim about the role of religion in international relations.
-Read more on the book here.
+My new book, Religious appeals in power politics, explores the ways states try to use religion as a tool in international affairs and why this often fails, providing insights for both scholars and policymakers hoping to grapple with religion’s role in the world.
+It was published in September 2023 by Cornell University Press.
+Read more on the book here

 Explore this site to find more information on my publications, research, teaching and other activities.
+You can also find information on my hobbies, particularly tabletop gaming and music.
 The latest updates on my work are available here.
 Students, information on my courses and advising can be found on my Teaching page and my profile on the UVM Political Science website.